travelmarx/scrapbook101core/docbuild/articles/azure-pipeline.md

     * This process is what kicks off the pipeline build, which then builds the HTML that appears in **docs** folder.

-In the process of working through this workflow, realized that perhaps a better workflow would be to render HTML docs checked into a different repo.
+In the process of working through this workflow, realized that perhaps a better workflow would be to render HTML docs checked into a different repo then we would separate web site content from code and doc source content.

 [docfx]: https://dotnet.github.io/docfx/
 [devops-def]: https://azure.microsoft.com/en-us/overview/what-is-devops/